 - How will you do your selling?
 Do you have a sales plan?
 Have you considered which sales method will be the most effective and most appropriate for your market, such as selling by phone, over the internet, face-to-face or through retail outlets?
 Are your proposed sales methods consistent with your marketing plan?
 And do you have the right skills to secure the sales you need?

 Your business plan needs to set out your own background and skills and the structure and key skills of both your management team and your staff.
-It should identify the strengths in your team and your plans to deal with any obvious weaknesses.
+It should identify the strengths of your team and your plans to deal with any obvious weaknesses.

 The management team